laviniaclare/BayRoute/README.md

 ####Step two: Putting the data into a database.

 I used a modified version of a handy piece of code called [gtfs_SQL_importer](https://github.com/cbick/gtfs_SQL_importer) written by [cbick](https://github.com/cbick).
-The code makes a database for each agency in the 511.org data set.
+The orginal code makes a database for each agency in the 511.org data set.
 I wanted one database with all the agencies, so I had make a few modifactions to make that happen, and to avoind primary key conflicts.
 The modified verson that I used is included in this repo.

+1. If you haven't already, clone the BayRoute repo onto your local machine, make a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and run the rquirements.txt file in your terminal (make sure you are in the correct directory and that your virtual environment is activated first, of course).
+2. Make a file in your local version of the BayRoute repo called "useful-docs", and put GTFSTdata file you got from 511.org into that file.
+Also, If you don't already have PostgreSQL on your local machine you should [download](http://www.postgresql.org/download/) it now.
+Make sure it's running properly and everything then go on to the next step.
+3. In your terminal run parse_511_txt.py.
+This will create a PostgreSQL with all the data in it called "transit".
+4. Open the "transit" database in PostgreSQL in your terminal (type "psql transit").
+5. Copy the text from the file called "psql_indexes.sql" into your terminal.
+This should create an index in the datatbase that makes some queries faster.

+And now you should have a working database with all the correct data.
+Yay!